GoAble

 Usability Testing

-After 8 usability tests, we found that interpretive UX copy and long text tags confused all users.
+After 8 usability tests, we found that ambiguous UX copy and long text tags confused all users.

 To simulate a realistic scenario, we asked our participants to put on their persona hat, and to complete the two tasks as Steven Stroller.
 I built the prototype with responsive Components so we could examine how users proceed the tasks would differ from our assumed flows.